-There are hiking trails, museums, shrines, parks, caves and so many great places to eat.
+There are hiking trails, museums, shrines, parks, caves and many great places to eat.

 So, if you’re one of the unlucky ones who can’t get a clear view of Mt.
-Fuji, try not to be too depressed- there are still plenty of things to do in Kawaguchiko and around the other Five Lakes (far more than guidebooks mention).
+Fuji, try not to be too depressed- there are still plenty of things to do in Kawaguchiko and the Fuji Five Lakes (far more than guidebooks mention).

 Here are some attractions in the Fuji Five Lakes region that I visited during my trips to Kawaguchiko.